H1KHC/GenSol/README.md

-# GenSol - Make make easier
+# GenSol - Makefile generator
-GenSol is a tool that can configure makefile automatically.
+GenSol is a tool that can generate makefile automatically.

 ## Dependence
 GenSol uses rapidjson to parse json and boost::filesystem to enum files, so you need to prepare it before compiling.